brennan01/CustomLayoutManager/README.md

 # CustomLayoutManager
-Create a Custom Layout Manager to handle RecyclerView scrolling in a custom way
+Create a Custom Layout Manager to handle RecyclerView scrolling in a custom way.